The Finale (Seinfeld)

 "The Finale" is the series finale of the American television sitcom Seinfeld.
-It is the 23rd and 24th episode of the ninth season, and the 179th and the 180th episode overall.
-The episode, written by series co-creator Larry David and directed by Andy Ackerman, originally aired on NBC on May 14, 1998, to an audience of 76 million viewers, making it the fourth-most watched overall television series finale.
-In the preceding hour, a clip show called "The Chronicle" (also called "The Clip Show") aired.
+It is the 23rd and 24th episodes of the ninth season, and the 179th and the 180th episodes overall.
+The episode, written by series co-creator Larry David and directed by Andy Ackerman, originally aired on NBC on May 14, 1998, to an average audience of 76 million viewers, making it the fourth-most watched overall television series finale.
+In the preceding hour, a clip show called "The Clip Show" aired.
 The initial running time for the finale was 1 hour and 15 minutes.

 In this episode, Jerry and George's Jerry pilot is finally picked up as a series by NBC.
 However, when their private plane is forced to land in a small town in Massachusetts, Jerry, George, and their friends Elaine and Kramer unknowingly violate a local duty to rescue law (referred to as a Good Samaritan law in the episode's dialogue) and are put on trial.
 Co-creator Larry David, who departed from the series after the seventh season, returned to write the script for this last episode.

-The episode was negatively received by critics and viewers for its moralistic theme and lack of humor.
+The episode received polarized mixed reviews.